The lights in your home are perfectly harmless right? Wrong.

 3. If you do use CFLs in your home prefer the encapsulated double envelope versions rather than the open curly wurly versions.
 CFLs can be suitable be used safely in places were you are not in close proximity, outdoors and in hallways.

-For a full run down of the dangers of CFLs and my recommendations for low EMF lighting see my earlier article here.
+For a full run down of the dangers of CFLs and my recommendations for low EMF lighting click here.